Code-Institute-Submissions/marcuscistudent-first-project/README.md

 The black and grey colour scheme was chosen to represent a rock feel to the site.

-The wbesite should create an interest in the band and allow the users to enquire about merchandise and about the latest gigs that can be booked.
+The website should create an interest in the band and allow the users to enquire about merchandise and about the latest gigs that can be booked.

 ## Technologies